 Sensory play is an important part of children's development.
 A space designed for sensory interactions can help to encourage children to explore all their senses for storytelling.
 Roma and Rachel discuss and demonstrate how to make sensory spaces for telling stories at home or in any play setting.
 They use familiar and everyday materials such as blankets, cardboard boxes, tables, and clothes pegs.
-Well it is time to get ready to build a fort, ship, puppet theatre or reading nook to start your very own adventure.
+Well, it is time to get ready to build a fort, ship, puppet theatre, or reading nook to start your very own adventure.
 Have Fun!

 To turn on English subtitles click the ‘subtitle’ button on YouTube clip.